Marklogic-retired/marklogic-data-hub/_pages/tutorial/3x/install.md

 5. Enter your MarkLogic credentials, then click **LOGIN**.
 <br/>![Hub Directory]({{site.baseurl}}/images/3x/install/hub-wizard-5.png){:.screenshot}

-6. Click **INSTALL** to install the data hub into MarkLogic.
+6. Click **INSTALL** to install the Data Hub Framework into MarkLogic.
 You will see a screen with progress information while the data hub is being installed.
 <br/>![Hub Directory]({{site.baseurl}}/images/3x/install/hub-wizard-6.png){:.screenshot}

 Congratulations!
 The Data Hub Framework is installed and ready to use.